fragcolor-xyz/shards/docs/docs/learn/shards/primer/coding-with-shards.md

         :Times 2)
     ```

     1. You can still implicitly declare the first parameter, while fully declaring the other parameters.
 Note that it does not work vice versa.
-You cannot implicitly declare parameters if the parameter before it has been fully declared.
+You cannot implicitly declare parameters if a parameter before it has been explicitly declared.

-=== "(INCORRECT) 2 Parameters (Implied 2nd)"
+=== "(INCORRECT) 2 Parameters (Implicit 2nd)"

     ```{.clojure .annotate linenums="1"}
     (Repeat